Victoria (The Kinks song): Later versions

 A version by the Fall was a UK Top 40 hit in 1988.
 A version by the Kooks was released on the War Child charity album, Heroes, in February 2009.
 The album was also released as a 7" boxed set including a 7" with the Kooks version of "Victoria" on one side and the Kinks version on the other.
 The song has also been recorded by Cracker, Nomeansno (who adapted the lyrics to be about Victoria, British Columbia), Roy Arad (who translated the song to Hebrew and changed Victoria to the Israeli prime minister Menachem Begin) and Sonic Youth.
 Mando Diao recorded a version of it with Ray Davies for MTV Unplugged in 2010.

 In popular culture

-The song was prominently featured throughout the second episode of How I Met Your Mother's seventh season, "The Naked Truth", culminating when at the end of the episode, Ted Mosby spots his ex-girlfriend Victoria across a gala.
+The instrumental introduction of the song was prominently featured throughout the second episode of How I Met Your Mother's seventh season, "The Naked Truth", culminating when at the end of the episode, Ted Mosby spots his ex-girlfriend Victoria across a gala.